Basra97/Project1-ACIT-3495/README.md

 - Authentication Service: `/validate` (CORS).
 In-memory credentials (admin/admin123 by default)
 - File System Service: `/upload`, static `/files/*`, `DELETE /files/:name` (CORS).
 Filenames sanitized and storage directory ensured.
 - Catalog Service: `GET /videos`, `POST /videos`, `DELETE /videos/:id` (CORS)
-- MySQL: schema `videos(id, title, path, uploaded_at)`
+- MySQL: schema `videos(id, title, path, uploaded_at)` (UI/runtime may add a `thumb` column at startup if missing)
 - Docker Compose stack and Nginx static hosting

+Additional UI behavior
+- Thumbnails: client-side single-frame capture on upload (deterministic) saved to File service and referenced as `thumb` in Catalog when available; if `thumb` is missing, the UI may capture one at runtime and cache it for the session.
+- Hover preview: plays a muted looping preview within the card without leaving the page.

 Partially implemented
 - Deletion from UI attempts file deletion (best-effort).
 If file is missing, the UI still removes the row and shows a cleanup note.

 Not implemented yet
 - Strong auth/session management (no JWT/tokens).
 Login is a simple credential check to unlock UI actions; backend endpoints are open for the assignment's minimum.
-- Video thumbnails or transcoding pipeline
+- Server-side thumbnailing/transcoding pipeline (current thumbnails are client-side only)
 - File size/type validation and error localization
 - Deduplication between local-only entries and Catalog items once they appear in the DB